Jarthianur/VirtualFlightRadar-Backend/docs/CONTRIBUTING.md

 We have some simple, but effective guidelines, on how the code should look like.

 + The code is written in C++11, using [boost](http://www.boost.org/)
-+ The code design is completely Object oriented
++ The code design is completely object oriented
 + Namings are short, but expressive
 + Names are in lowerCamelCase, enums and macros in UPPERCASE
 + Implementation files have *.cpp* extension